Pontlevoy

-Pontlevoy ([pɔ̃ləvwa]) is a commune in the Loir-et-Cher department of central France.
+Pontlevoy ([pɔ̃ləvwa]) is a commune in the Loir-et-Cher department, central France.

 Geography

 The village of Pontlevoy is 14 miles southwest of Blois, in the eastern part of Touraine.
 It is a 20-minute drive from the chateaux of Amboise, Cheverny, Chaumont or Chenonceau, and about an hour's drive from Azay-le-Rideau, Loches or Chambord.
 The summer is their tourist season.
 The French spoken in Touraine is said to be the purest in the country.
 The medieval battle of Pontlevoy took place in its neighbourhood.

 History

 Pontlevoy's main street, the Rue du Colonel Filloux, named after the colonel who is identified on the sign as a Humaniste et Technicien (1869-1957).
 Colonel Filloux perfected the 155-millimeter howitzer for the French army.

 Most of the shops and houses were built between the 15th and 19th centuries.
 The architectural detail makes Pontlevoy charming: a crouching monkey carved in limestone on the cornice of a building on the Rue des Singes (Monkey Street), a sun over the doorway of the 17th-century Maison du Dauphin.
 According to legend, Louis XIV's grandson stayed there overnight.

 The Rue de la Juiverie is the only remnant of the ancient Jewish community of Pontlevoy.
 Touraine was settled by Jews and Romans until their persecution and eventual expulsion from the region in 1306 caused by antisemitism.

 Pontlevoy's abbey made the town an important commercial and cultural center, founded in 1034 by Gelduin de Chaumont and re-established in 1644 by cardinal Richelieu.

 Between 1902 and 1963, Louis Clergeau, a local watchmaker, and his daughter took more than 10,000 photographs of life in Pontlevoy.
 The museum also highlighted their work.
 The Clergeau collection is as remarkable a picture of French life as the work of the photographer Jacques H. Lartigue.

 Pontlevoy is about five miles from the river Cher, which up to November 1942 was the dividing line between occupied and unoccupied France.
 Pontlevoy was occupied, many refugees were hidden there.